rpeshkov/vscode-text-tables/README.md

 ## Activation

 Extension is automatically activated when you open markdown or org file.
-If you want to use this extension in any other file, just trigger `Text Tables: Enable` command in command pallete.
+If you want to use this extension in any other file, just trigger `Text Tables: Enable` command in command palette.

 ## Commands